What Is a Sedentary Lifestyle?

 5. Walk While You Talk

 Take your phone calls on the go.
-Pace around your living room or backyard while chatting.
+Pace around the living room, walk outside, or stroll around the office while chatting.

-Tip: Keep wireless earbuds nearby so you can move around without losing focus.
+Keep earbuds handy so you can move freely without losing focus.

 Why Sitting Too Much Can Be a Problem